 There you can see the best that each has to offer.
 I compared the Disney Fantasy in July to Royal Caribbean’s Harmony of the Seas.
 The prices ended up being between $150-$200 more per person for the Disney Cruise.

 How to Save Money on a Disney Cruise

 Book with a Travel Agent!
 My #1 Tip!

 I’ll be honest, I feel foolish for saying this because this was so against our initial instincts.
 In fact, we booked our first 8 cruises without a travel agent because we always thought we could get the best deal.
 A travel agent can get you the same pricing you will find anywhere else, plus they offer onboard credit to spend on the ship and will help you plan the whole thing.

-Disney Cruise Line has a page exclusively for Special Offers.
+Disney Cruises in 2021 will probably have more deals than ever do to the current climate, however, don’t underestimate the demand for Disney.
+You can find Disney Cruise deals on a page exclusively for Special Offers.
 At the time of this article, there is a 7-day cruise for only $116 per person per day.
 They have special offers for different sailings, military rates, Florida resident rates, and Candian Resident savings.

 *Pro Tip* When you see that special offer, still contact your travel agent because they can get you that offer plus the onboard credit.

 If you want to save some serious cash, book your cruise in the off-season, basically any time kids are normally in school.
 You will find some of the best prices in September, October, Early November, January, & February.
 So, if you can sail during those seasons, do it, because you will save your self a ton of money.

 If you know the itinerary you want and it is during a peak season like the summer or holiday, book the room as early as you can.
 Disney Cruise prices rarely go down, especially on peak sailing so the earlier you book the better the price.